 On our past trip, we decided to book the Caring for Giants Tour at Disney’s Animal Kingdom Park.
 Today, I want to share our experience with you!

 What Can I Expect from the Caring for Giants Tour?

 We arrived at Disney’s Animal Kingdom Park around park opening.
-We were not in a huge hurry, as we had booked the 9:30AM tour, and we really didn’t have time to do a lot before we had to check in and then depart for the tour.
+We booked the 9:30AM tour, and we really didn’t have time to do a lot before we had to check in and then depart for the tour.
 We made our way to Africa, and were stopped in the “rope drop” traffic right at the bridge that leads into Africa.
 On our way, we stopped at a few MemoryMaker photographers as the park was opening.
 This is one of my favorite things to do right away in the park!
 We look fresh, there usually are not a lot of guests in the background, and once we get our pictures taken we can get on with our day.